ameiji/deadbeef-control/README.md

 * python-virtualenv

 ## Installation
-Download and unpack sources from this repository.
+Download and unpack sources from this repository on a *system were you run Deadbeef player*.

 This app requires [Flask](http://flask.pocoo.org) installed somewhere.
 Flask is a python microframework which provides backend logic and serves static content.